CodeByYuxuan/japan-travel-planner-ai/docs/api_design.md

 # 🔌 API Design – Japan Travel Planner AI

-This document outlines the key backend endpoints.
+This document outlines the backend API endpoints for itinerary generation, saving, and retrieval.

 ---